Waterloo Medal (Pistrucci): Completion

+Appraisal and later versions

 Linecar said of the Waterloo Medal designs, "that they were one of the most magnificent examples of the die-sinker's art there can be no doubt".
 Roderick Farey, in his 2014 study of the artist, stated, "Pistrucci's genius is clearly apparent in the design".
 Milano summed up Pistrucci's matrices, still in the possession of the Royal Mint, as "undoubtedly among the finest pieces in the history of European medals, and a testimony to the genius of their creator".
+Hubert Elsassar of the Royal Mint deemed the medal, "the finest example of the art of a man whose skill has yet to be surpassed".

 Pistrucci's biographer, Michael A. Marsh, described the medal as "the finest piece of intaglio work by any engraver".
+A spokesperson for the Royal Mint in the late 20th century praised the medal, "Pistrucci's design far excels anything ever attempted as regards the number of figures portrayed.
 Several of Pistrucci's wax models, including the definitive final versions, are held by the Museo della Zecca di Roma (the museum of the mint in Rome).

-In 1990, the Royal Mint struck a reduced-size collector's version in bronze for the 175th anniversary of the battle.
+In 1990, the Royal Mint struck a reduced-size collector's version in bronze for the 175th anniversary of the battle, with the piece offered in bronze, sterling silver and in 9-carat gold.
 It struck one in silver, also for collectors, for the 200th anniversary in 2015, with Pistrucci's inscriptions from the wax models restored.
 In 2014, as part of the preparations for the battle's bicentenary, the Worcestershire Medal Service (Queen Elizabeth II's official medallist), on behalf of the London Mint Office (part of the Samlerhuset Group) prepared full-size versions in silver.
-They were presented to the ambassadors of Austria, Russia and Germany (as successor to Prussia), with the Queen to receive one later, and were also made available for sale to the public at £3,900 each.
+They were presented to the ambassadors of Austria, Russia and Germany (as successor to Prussia), with Elizabeth to receive one later, and were also made available for sale to the public at £3,900 each.
 Sir Evelyn Webb-Carter, chairman of the Waterloo 200 Committee described the medal, weighing 4.5 lb, as a "thumping great thing".